Leuven University Press and Open Access

 Quality control

 All manuscripts considered for publication by Leuven University Press, whether Open Access or not, are presented to the press’s editorial board.
-Therefore, submitting a manuscript to Leuven University Press is the first step in the process of applying for partial funding from the KU Leuven Fund for Fair Open Access.
-To receive the granted funding, a positive outcome of external peer review by two expert readers is required.
+A positive outcome of external peer review by two expert readers is also required.
 The Guaranteed Peer Reviewed Content (GPRC) label will be added to the colophon of these books and are proof of the applied procedure.

 Open Access books with print edition